 Independent and proud of it.

-In a world of mega mergers in the airline industry, Alaska Airlines is not only surviving, but thriving.
+In a world of mega-mergers in the airline industry, Alaska Airlines is not only surviving, but thriving.
 As their competitors crash and burn financially, Alaska has managed to be profitable for 33 of its last 39 years.
+It’s been so successful, that it even went on a bit of a merger mania of its own, acquiring Virgin America in 2016.

 Perhaps that explains why the Eskimo that appears on the tail of each plane is smiling so broadly.
-He’s been the iconic image of the airline for the last four decades, even though Alaska has expanded its routes to places that have never seen snow or an Eskimo, including Florida, Mexico and Hawaii.
+He’s been the iconic image of the airline for the last four decades, even though Alaska has expanded its routes to places that have never seen snow or an Eskimo, including Florida, Mexico, Hawaii and more recently, Cuba.

 In many ways, Alaska Airlines captures the independent spirit that is such a part of many Washington State businesses.
 The airline’s roots can be traced back to 1932 when a rugged bush pilot, Mac McGee, began ferrying passengers between Anchorage and Bristol Bay, Alaska in his three-seat Stinson.
 As with most start-ups, the fledgling airline struggled to stay afloat in the early days, but Mac and his team pressed on with their vision, eventually forming Alaska Star Airlines.